Neural Causal Graph Collaborative Filtering: Experiments

-\begin{itemize}[leftmargin=*] \item \textbf{Amazon-Beauty} and \textbf{Amazon-Appliances}: two sub-datasets selected from Amazon Product Reviews, which record large crawls of user reviews and product metadata (e.g., \textit{brand}).
+Apart from the synthetic dataset, we also use three benchmark datasets to test our performance in real-world scenarios.
+We also assume fine-grained causal relations in these real-world datasets to ensure users interact with items causally. \begin{itemize} \item \textbf{Amazon-Beauty} and \textbf{Amazon-Appliances}: two sub-datasets from Amazon Product Reviews~\footnote{https://nijianmo.github.io/amazon/index.html}~\cite{he2016ups}, which record large crawls of user reviews and product metadata (e.g., \textit{brand}).
 Following~\cite{haque2018sentiment}, we use \textit{brand} and \textit{price} to build item features since other features (e.g., \textit{category}) are too sparse and contain noisy information.
-We build item neighbors based on co-purchased and co-viewed information from the product metadata.
-The co-purchased and co-viewed information records item-to-item relationships, i.e., a user who bought/viewed item A also bought/viewed item B, reflecting the relations between item A and B. We build user neighbors based on similar interactions from the review data, i.e., users who reviewed the same item are neighbors for each other. \item \textbf{Epinions}: a social recommendation dataset recording social relations between users.
+We use co-purchased information from the product metadata to build item-item causal relations, i.e., $V \to V$.
+The co-purchased information records item-to-item relationships, i.e., a user who bought item $v$ also bought item $i$.
+We assume an item's causal neighbors are those items that are co-purchased together.
+For user-user causal relation (i.e., $U \to U$), we assume a user's causal neighbors are those who have similar interactions, i.e., users who reviewed the same item are neighbors for each other. \item \textbf{Epinions}~\footnote{http://www.cse.msu.edu/~tangjili/trust.html}~\cite{tang-etal12a}: a social dataset recording social relations between users.
 We convert user/item features from the dataset into one-hot embeddings.
-We use social relations to build user neighbors, i.e., a user's social friends are the neighbors of the user.
-Besides, items bought by the same user are neighbors to each other. \end{itemize}
+We use social relations to build user causal neighbors, i.e., a user's social friends are the neighbors of the user.
+Besides, items bought by the same user are causal neighbors to each other. \end{itemize}

-We follow~\cite{wang2022causal} to build the synthetic dataset, which assumes that synthetic user-item interactions follow the causal relations in a causal graph.
-In particular, given the causal graph in Figure~\ref{fig:scm}(c), we construct the \textbf{Synthetic} dataset in four steps:

-\begin{enumerate}[leftmargin=*] \item Feature generation: We simulate $|\mathcal{U}|=1,000$ users and $|\mathcal{I}|=1,000$ items, where each user has one discrete feature (\textit{gender}) and one continuous feature (\textit{income}), while each item has three discrete features, i.e., \textit{type}, \textit{brand} and \textit{location}.
-For discrete features, their values in $\{0,1\}$ are sampled from Bernoulli distributions.
-We sample continuous features from random sampling, in which random feature values are chosen from the minimum (i.e., $0$) and the maximum (i.e., $1000$) feature values.
-For both users and items, we assume four exogenous variables (i.e., $Z_u$ and $Z_v$) drawn from Gaussian distribution $\mathcal{N}(0,1)$.